Emergency Dentistry

 We recommend that you avoid physical exertion for the period of medical leave after your surgery, as your body will need rest for the surgical site to heal quickly and smoothly.

-Local anesthesia is administered so you feel no pain during the surgery.
+Local anaesthesia is administered so you feel no pain during the surgery.
 The dentist opens the gum tissue to remove the tooth, sometimes cutting it into smaller pieces.
 The gums are then stitched to close the wound.
 After the surgery, avoid crunchy, chewy, spicy, or acidic foods.
 Recovery takes a few days to a couple of weeks, depending on the surgery's extent.

 Blood clot formation is necessary to stop bleeding.
 Please do not touch the surgical site using your fingers or tongue.
 On the day of the surgery, avoid drinking through straws, rinsing your mouth excessively, or spitting vigorously, as these could affect blood clot formation.